BJP declares war against Shiv Sena on social media

-In a scathing attack against the Shiv Sena, the Bharatiya Janata Party launches a social media campaign, which goes live today.
-Five questions targeting the Sena’s lackadaisical approach in giving proper representation to backward communities and a tendency to delay action will be circulated via WhatsApp, Facebook and Twitter
+The Bharatiya Janata Party launches a social media campaign, targeting the Sena's lackadaisical approach in giving proper representation to backward communities and a tendency to delay action

 The plot to win the state assembly elections thickens.
 The Bharatiya Janata Party (BJP), which till now has been rebuffed by the Shiv Sena in its party mouthpiece, Saamna, has now gone into an overdrive with its new social media campaign.
 The campaign, that goes viral, today focusses on five points that question the Sena’s Hindutva ideology, its lackadaisical approach in giving proper representation to the backward communities and tendency to delay action.
 The questions will be circulated via WhatsApp, Facebook, Twitter, and other social media websites and applications.
 The top five questions are as follows: